christofferholmstedt/bachelor-thesis-shibboleth-idp-extension/README.md

 Use of DANE to improve security for identity federations
 ========================================================
 This Github project is one of two repositories used for our Bachelor Thesis work.
-This repository (shibIdPextension) has our DANE implementation for the Shibboleth Identity Provider the other repository (BachelorThesis) has our report in LaTeX as well as some installation and configuration instructions for the different software we have used.
+This repository (shibIdPextension) has our DANE implementation for the Shibboleth Identity Provider.
+The other repository (BachelorThesis) has our report in LaTeX as well as some installation and configuration instructions for the different software we have used.

 ### Our DANE implementation
 The DANE implementation in the Shibboleth Identity Provider is as of the 21th of May 2012 still work in progress.